 The Political Participation of Italians in London: A Stakeholder Approach’, International IMISCOE Conference, Geneva, Oral presentation

 Other invited event:

-Title of event: International Teaching Week, Location: University College Ghent (Belgium), Description: I have been selected to participate in the faculty's international teaching staff week, held in Ghent from 24th until 28nd April.
+International Teaching Week, University College Ghent (Belgium), I have been selected to participate in the faculty's international teaching staff week, held in Ghent from 24th until 28nd April.

-Title of event: EU Migrants in the UK networking workshop, Location: Kingston University, Description: This workship was an introductory meeting, with the aim to outline the project and plans, discuss current research and interests, and identify possible areas for collaboration (network website, conference panels, joint publications, grant applications, organising a conference, etc.) A second workshop will take place on the 15th February 2017.
+EU Migrants in the UK networking workshop, Kingston University, This workship was an introductory meeting, with the aim to outline the project and plans, discuss current research and interests, and identify possible areas for collaboration (network website, conference panels, joint publications, grant applications, organising a conference, etc.) A second workshop will take place on the 15th February 2017.

 Other Professional Activity:

 December 2016: Started a small research project entitled: Italians in the UK between Brexit and the Constitutional Referendum: what is at stake?
 The aim of this project is to understand more about the political participation of Italians in the UK in both British and Italian politics.
 The focus is on the participants’ interest and involvement in the British and the Italian Constitutional Referendums, and on how these two political events have impacted on their life choices.
 The project received ethical approval from the LBS REC on the 20th December 2016.
 We are currently completing the data collection by means of online questionnaires.